Goetsit/D-D-DR/README.md

 Relevant scenario roll tables can be found at the end of this document.

 -----

+Welcome adventurers, to the world of "GO"

+Here, human capital is prized and jobs are found in stores.

+Largest Export: ACHs

+Largest Import: Fireball

+Population: A non-zero number

 We start off the adventure in a classic setting... the favorite watering hole called "Your Home Office".
 A quaint tavern that looks different to every patron, it's quite a magical feat really.
 It's a beautiful (Day/Night), you're enjoying your favorite snacks, and sharing pictures of your pets, kids, or the cool new enchanted vacuum you got from the "Bedroll, Bath, and Beyond" down the street that was having a close-out sale.